Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 All the benefits everyone talks about are real, we've seen it first hand.
 However, the biggest pain points chatbots solve are pain points that arise after a live chat solution has been up and running for a while.

-- A sizeable database of the most frequent questions your customers ask, along with their responses (in plain text or via APIs to your systems).
+• An understanding of the most frequent questions your customers ask, along with appropriate responses.

 Now, here is the deal.

-If you have neither a live chat or a chatbot and your customer service team (phone/email) are overwhelmed, you could go straight to a chatbot -- but it probably wouldn't be the most cost-effective way to do it.
+If you have neither a live chat or a chatbot and your customer service team (phone/email) are overwhelmed, you could go straight to a chatbot -- but this means you're missing out on a few opportunities.

-Doing so, you'll unclog the phone lines a bit, get agents to work 3-4-5 live chats at once, and, more importantly, start keeping track of the questions your customers ask.
+Doing so, you'll unclog the phone lines, get agents to work 3-4-5 live chats at once, and, more importantly, start keeping track of the questions your customers ask.

 Could you skip live chat?